tosin2013/rhel9-bootstrap/openshift-ai-workload.md

 ### Workflow Configuration

 The GitHub Actions workflow is configured in `.github/workflows/deploy-openshift-ai-workload.yaml`.
 The workflow is triggered on a push to the `main` branch or manually via the GitHub Actions UI.
+The workflow accepts the following inputs:
+- `instance_size`: The instance size (e.g., `m6i.2xlarge`).
+- `pull_secret_file`: The path to the pull secret file.
+- `destroy`: Whether to destroy the cluster after deployment.
+- `cluster_name`: The name of the cluster.
+- `base_domain`: The base domain for the cluster.

 ### Secrets Configuration